 ABOUT STANLEY SAFARIS

-When design bespoke, luxury safaris to Africa and we only work with small, independently owned camps and lodges whose focus is on guiding and the overall experience our guests are going to have whilst on their safari.
+We design bespoke, luxury safaris to Africa working only with boutique, independently owned camps and lodges whose focus is on guiding and the overall experience our guests are going to have whilst on their safari.
 We have handpicked each of the camps in their specific locations due to the experiences they offer, their commitment to the local communities and conservation projects and the guides and staff they employ.
 This is key to ensuring our guests have the best possible African safari, but at the same time we know that by staying in those camps, they are contributing directly to local employment and local conservation projects.

 The History of Stanley Safaris

 Growing up in South Africa, Shaun Stanley’s parents loved to go on safari and spend as much time in the bush as possible and so from an early age, Shaun got to explore South Africa, camping everywhere they went.

 Exploring Namibia 1989

 In 1989, Shaun and his parents explored Namibia for the first time, driving from Durban in South Africa, they headed into Namibia, exploring Sossusvlei, Etosha National Park, Damaraland, Epupa Falls in the Kunene and the Fish River Canyon.
 This gave Shaun his first taste of exploring the real Africa and it was from this early experience that his wanderlust was born.